Randomness for Free: Introduction

-{\bf Our contribution.} Our contributions are as follows: \begin{enumerate} \item {\em Randomness for free in transitions.} We show that randomness in the transition function can be obtained for free for complete-observation concurrent games (and any class that subsumes complete-observation concurrent games) and for one-sided complete-observation turn-based games (and any class that subsumes this class).
+{\bf Contribution.} The contributions of this paper are as follows: \begin{enumerate} \item {\em Randomness for free in the transition function.} We show that randomness in the transition function can be obtained for free for complete-observation concurrent games (and any class that subsumes complete-observation concurrent games) and for one-sided complete-observation turn-based games (and any class that subsumes this class).
 The reduction is polynomial for complete-observation concurrent games, and exponential for one-sided complete-observation turn-based games.
-It is known that for complete-observation turn-based games, a probabilistic transition function cannot be simulated by deterministic transition function (see discussion at end of Section~3 for details), and thus we present a complete characterization when randomness can be obtained for free for the transition function.
+It is known that for complete-observation turn-based games, a probabilistic transition function cannot be simulated by a deterministic transition function (see discussion in Section~\ref{sec:remarks} for details), and thus we present a complete characterization when randomness can be obtained for free in the transition function.

-\item {\em Randomness for free in strategies.} We show that randomness in strategies is free for complete-observation turn-based games, and for one-player partial-observation games (POMDPs).
+\item {\em Randomness for free in the strategies.} We show that randomness in strategies is free for complete-observation turn-based games, and for $1$-player partial-observation games (POMDPs).
 For all other classes of games randomized strategies are more powerful than pure strategies.
-It follows from a result of Martin~\cite{Mar98} that for one-player complete-observation games with probabilistic transitions (MDPs) pure strategies are as powerful as randomized strategies.
-We present a generalization of this result to the case of one-player partial-observation games with probabilistic transitions (POMDPs).
+It follows from a result of Martin~\cite{Mar98} that for $1$-player complete-observation games with probabilistic transitions (MDPs) pure strategies are as powerful as randomized strategies.
+We present a generalization of this result to the case of POMDPs.
 Our proof is totally different from Martin's proof and based on a new derandomization technique of randomized strategies.

+\item {\em Concurrency for free in games.} We show that concurrency is obtained for free with partial-observation, both for one-sided complete-observation games as well as for general partial-observation games (see Section~\ref{sec:concurrency4free}).
+It follows that for partial-observation games, future research can focus on the simpler model of turn-based games, and concurrency does not add anything in the presence of partial observation.